Internet Accuracy ProjectInternet Accuracy Project

 Biographical fast facts

-Full or original name at birth: Margaret Olivia Slocum *
+Full, original or maiden name at birth: Margaret Olivia Slocum *

 Date and place of birth: September 8, 1828, Syracuse, New York, U.S.A.